UniMath/agda-unimath/src/real-numbers/infima-and-suprema-families-real-numbers.lagda.md

 ## Idea

-This file describes relationships between [infima](real-numbers.infima-families-real-numbers.md) and [suprema](real-numbers.suprema-families-real-numbers.md) of families and [subsets](real-numbers.subsets-real-numbers.md) of the
+On this page we describe relationships between [infima](real-numbers.infima-families-real-numbers.md) and [suprema](real-numbers.suprema-families-real-numbers.md) of families and [subsets](real-numbers.subsets-real-numbers.md) of the